How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each yellow, round tablet, convex on one side and flat-faced on the other, contains olanzapine 5 mg.
+Each yellow, round tablet, convex on one side and flat-faced on the other, contains 5 mg of olanzapine.
 Nonmedicinal ingredients: aspartame, colloidal silicon dioxide, crospovidone, guar gum, magnesium stearate, mannitol, microcrystalline cellulose, pregelatinized starch, and sodium lauryl sulphate.

-Each yellow, round tablet, convex on one side and flat-faced on the other, contains olanzapine 10 mg.
+Each yellow, round tablet, convex on one side and flat-faced on the other, contains 10 mg of olanzapine.
 Nonmedicinal ingredients: aspartame, colloidal silicon dioxide, crospovidone, guar gum, magnesium stearate, mannitol, microcrystalline cellulose, pregelatinized starch, and sodium lauryl sulphate.

-Each yellow, round tablet, convex on one side and flat-faced on the other, contains olanzapine 15 mg.
+Each yellow, round tablet, convex on one side and flat-faced on the other, contains 15 mg of olanzapine.
 Nonmedicinal ingredients: aspartame, colloidal silicon dioxide, crospovidone, guar gum, magnesium stearate, mannitol, microcrystalline cellulose, pregelatinized starch, and sodium lauryl sulphate.

 How should I use this medication?

 The usual starting dose of olanzapine tablets for adults with schizophrenia is 5 mg to 10 mg once daily at the same time each day.
 If the daily dose is increased, it is usually raised not more than once a week, and in increments of 5 mg.
 The dosage range is 5 mg to 20 mg daily.